ManiMozaffar/aioclock/docs/examples/fastapi.md

     Running AioClock with FastAPI is not a good practice in General, because:
     FastAPI is a framework to write stateless API, but aioclock is still stateful component in your architecture.
-    In simlper term, it means if you have 5 instances of aioclock running, they produce 5x tasks than you intended.
+    In simpler terms, it means if you have 5 instances of aioclock running, they produce 5x tasks than you intended.
     So you cannot easily scale up horizontally by adding more aioclock power!

-    Even in this case, if you serve FastAPI with multiple process, you end up having one aioclock per each process!
+    Even in this case, if you serve FastAPI with multiple processes, you end up having one aioclock per process!

-    What I suggest to do is spin one new service, that is responsible to process the periodic taks.
+    What I suggest doing is to spin one new service, that is responsible for processing the periodic tasks.
-    Try to avoid periodic task in general, but sometimes it's not easy to do so.
+    Try to avoid periodic tasks in general, but sometimes it's not easy to do so.